-The management (including the principal and others as directed by the Board) accepts responsibility for establishing and maintaining a system of internal controls designed to provide reasonable assurance as to the integrity and reliability of the school's financial reporting.
+The management (including the principal and others, as directed by the Board) accepts responsibility for establishing and maintaining a system of internal controls designed to provide reasonable assurance as to the integrity and reliability of the school's financial reporting.

-It is the opinion of the Board and management that the annual financial statements for the financial year ended 31 December 2022 fairly reflects the financial position and operations of the school.
+It is the opinion of the Board and management that the annual financial statements for the financial year ended 31 December 2023 fairly reflects the financial position and operations of the school.

-The School's 2022 financial statements are authorised for issue by the Board.
+The School's 2023 financial statements are authorised for issue by the Board.

+PARESII PATEL Tala Moemai

-Paresh Patel.
-Lynette Joy Hough (Lyn Full Name of Principal) Full Name of Presiding Member Full Mame of Principal Signature of Presiding Member Signature of Principal 31/5/23 31/5/23 Date: Date:
+Full Name of Presiding Member Full Name of Principal

+Signature of Presiding Member Signature of Principal

+31/05/24 31/5/24

+Date: Date: